Create a web app using components

 Add a Legend to the LayerList

-1. In main.js use document.querySelector() to reference the arcgis-layer-list component and then add an event listener for the component's arcgisLayerListReady event.
+1. In main.js use document.querySelector() to get a reference for the arcgis-layer-list component.

 main.js